Payments / RailsCVU

 |---|---|---|

-cvu.customer | object | Customer data for the originante — used for automatic customer resolution on topup receipt. |
+cvu.customer | object | Customer data for the counterparty — used for automatic customer resolution on topup receipt, or for payout recipient identification. |

-cvu.customer.firstName | string | Originante’s first name. |
+cvu.customer.firstName | string | First name. |

-cvu.customer.lastName | string | Originante’s last name. |
+cvu.customer.lastName | string | Last name. |

-cvu.customer.documentNumber | string | Originante’s document number. |
+cvu.customer.documentNumber | string | Document number. |

 cvu.customer.documentType | string | Document type, e.g. "DNI". |

-Valid destinations
+Valid combinations

-Section titled “Valid destinations”| Node | Description |
+Section titled “Valid combinations”| Direction | Origin | Destination |

 Related